A Complete House

 |2 room home with bathroom||Q32,000 (approximately $4,400 USD)|

 Note: All costs are an approximate and dependent on currency exchange rates.

 Constru Casa offers different housing solutions to benefit families depending on their needs.
 Minimal housing is a solution for families that live in extreme poverty in rural and isolated areas.
 A minimal house consists of a room made of concrete block, a concrete floor and a bathroom with toilet and shower.

 For those families that live in extreme poverty or precarious conditions in rural and remote areas Constru Casa offers homes made of wooden or cement fiber boards instead of cement block.
 These houses consist of one or two rooms and a bathroom with a toilet.
 This option is aimed at reducing the additional costs of building in remote areas, avoiding high transportation costs for materials and lodging expenses for construction workers.
 Housing kits enable quick construction and less transportation of materials.

 Apart from the possibility of building a full house for a family in need Constru Casa offers other housing improvements, including additional rooms, a kitchen, bathroom or floors.

 In locations where drainage is available a standard toilet and shower is provided as part of the Constru Casa home.
 On locations without drainage Constru Casa assists in submitting an application for drainage connection or in some cases by offering a latrine.
 Latrines are provided in cooperation with Tecnologia Para la Salud (TPS), a Guatemalan nonprofit, and families are adequately trained in their use.
-The price of the toilet/latrine is included in the costs of the house; an individual toilet or latrine costs Q4500 (approximately $625 USD).
+The price of the toilet/latrine is included in the costs of the house; an individual bathroom with shower and toilet costs Q9,000 (approximately $1,250 USD) or latrine Q4500 (approximately $625 USD).